 You are currently entitled to 15 hours a week for at least 38 weeks, adding up to a massive 570 hours per year.
 This can be used during school term time or over the entire year.

-The idea behind this is to help working parents cover some of the costs of raising a child, so that you still have a little bit of cash leftover each month.
+The idea is to help working parents cover some of the costs of raising a child, so that you still have a little bit of cash leftover each month.

-The average pay-out is around £60 per week, or over £3,000 a year!
-So it’s definitely worth checking if you are eligible as you could be missing out on a huge amount.
+The average pay-out is around £60 per week, or over £3,000 a year.
+It’s worth checking if you are eligible as you could be missing out on a huge amount.

-These need to be offered by employers, but they could save you over £1,000 a year on childcare, so it’s definitely worth asking about at your place of work.
+These need to be offered by employers, but they could save you over £1,000 a year on childcare.
+It could be worth checking if your workplace offer these vouchers.

-Most employers will work it on a salary sacrifice system, which sounds confusing and a pain but can be an easy way for some free money.
+Most employers will work it on a salary sacrifice system.
+This sounds confusing and a pain but can be an easy way for some free money.
 For example…